nazimboudeffa/nazimboudeffa/README-more.md

 I try to write books https://nazimboudeffa.gumroad.com

-If I don't wrtie I keep my notes on Notion, so, you can ask me the link
+If I don't write I keep my notes on Notion, so, you can ask me the link